Become a Sommelier: Education and Career Information

 Find out how to become a sommelier.
 Research the education and training requirements and learn about the experience you need to advance your career as a sommelier.

-Do I Want to Be a Sommelier?
+Should I Become a Sommelier?

-A sommelier, sometimes called a wine steward, usually manages the wine cellar at a restaurant; he or she may also work in sales.
+A sommelier, sometimes called a wine steward, manages the wine cellar at a restaurant.
+He or she may also work in sales and assist diners with choosing a wine that compliments their meal.
+In addition, sommeliers use their vast knowledge and expertise to help create wine lists for restaurants.
+Aspiring sommeliers can complete training at culinary schools or community colleges and earn optional certifications from professional organizations.
 Extended hours standing could be required, and stressful situations might be encountered in the pursuit of customer satisfaction.

-|Degree Field(s)||Sommelier or culinary with a focus on wine technology|
+|Degree Fields||Sommelier or culinary arts with a focus on wine technology|

-|Licensure and/or Certification||Optional certification is available from sommelier organizations|
+|Certification||Optional certification is available from sommelier organizations|

 |Experience||Most sommelier positions require previous experience|